 Members of the public can read online up to three articles for free every two weeks from a large subset of JSTOR journals via the Register & Read program.
 This program allows remote access.
 Non-UT students, faculty and staff who need more articles can contact library staff for other access options.

 Journals: Updated as issues are published.
-Project MUSE is a leading provider of digital humanities and social science content for the scholarly community, with complete, full-text versions of scholarly journals from leading university presses and scholarly societies.
+Project MUSE is a leading provider of humanities and social science content for the scholarly community, with complete, full-text versions of scholarly journals from leading university presses and scholarly societies.

 Updated ten times per year.
 Indexes critical materials on literature, criticism, drama, languages, linguistics, and folklore.
 Provides access to citations from over 4,400 journals, series, books, essay collections, working papers, proceedings, dissertations, and bibliographies.
 Produced by the Modern Language Association.